PucamayoProspective for: Gold/Silver

 In early 2015, the Company acquired by staking a 3 km by 1 km concession, named Anta Rumi 101, located south of, and contiguous to, the southern border of the Pucaymayo 14 concession (Pucamayo East).
 This concession is of strategic value as earlier rock geochem sampling on the southern border of Pucamayo 14 had produced strongly anomalous gold and silver results.

-85% interest in 36 sq km where the vendor holds a 1% net smelter returns royalty, and a 15% interest carried to commercial production.
+A 100% interest in 13 sq km, and an 85% interest in one concession of 6 sq km where the vendor holds a 1% net smelter returns royalty, and a 15% interest carried to commercial production.
 Condor has the right to purchase the royalty at any time for US$2 million.
 The property vendor's interest is fully-carried and non-contributing until the completion of a feasibility study, at which time the property vendor will receive an additional 1 million shares.
 All costs incurred by Condor on behalf of the property vendor following completion of the feasibility study will be recouped with interest from the property vendor's 15% share of production proceeds.

 • A new discovery by Condor geologists in late 2009, highlighted by two distinct zones.